 Little does Wayne know that the Ducard, man he has grown to respect and admire, would turn out to...Do we need a spoiler warning?
 This movie came out in 2005...Fine.

 SPOILERWould turn out to unleash a toxin into the Gotham water supply that's later vaporized by some kind of electromagnetic pulse bomb.
 Something like that.
 Maybe I need to rewatch this one.

 #76 on The Best Movies of All Time

 More Batman BeginsWhy Batman Begins Is Better Than The Dark Knight The Best Characters in the Nolan's Dark Knight Series, Ranked

 #47 on The Best Movies of 1990see more on Darkman

 Neeson's powerful, brief turn as Priest Vallon opens Martin Scorsese's epic tale of street violence in Civil War-era New York, and sets the tone for the rest of the film.Yes, yes, I know, you hate Cameron Diaz's performance as hustler Jenny Everdeane, and feel the need to bring it up every time someone mentions this movie.
 Understood.
 But what works about "Gangs" REALLY works, and if it's been a while since you've seen it, consider revisiting the movie.
 It's not many films that feature Daniel Day-Lewis throwing knives, Brendon Gleeson bashing people's heads in with a club AND John C. Reilly as a crooked cop.

-#22 on The Best Movies of the '00ssee more on Gangs of New York
+#82 on The Greatest Movies for Guyssee more on Gangs of New York